 Regular meetings of the State Commission Assessment Panel (SCAP) will be held on the second and fourth Thursday of each month.
 Alterations to the scheduled meeting arrangements may occur from time to time according to work load.
-A schedule of meetings for the rest of 2017-2018 is available on the Meetings and Agendas page.
+A current schedule is available on the Meetings and Agendas page.

 Meetings will generally be held in the morning.
 Attendees will be notified of the exact time of meetings in advance.

-Meetings will ordinarily be held at 28 Leigh Street, Adelaide, unless otherwise notified by the SCAP Secretariat.
+Meetings will ordinarily be held at the Office for Design and Architecture South Australia (ODASA) located at 28 Leigh Street, Adelaide, unless otherwise notified by the SCAP Secretariat.
 Meetings at other locations, including regional centres, may be convened from time to time to meet specific statutory or operational needs.
-Meetings are held in private.
+All SCAP meetings are open to the public with deliberations held in private.

 Agenda items (excluding legal opinion and commercially confidential information, and papers relating to Crown Development or mining proposals) are made available to the public, including applicants and representors, from the Monday preceding the scheduled meeting at the Agendas & Minutes section of this website and at the Level 5, 50 Flinders St, Adelaide.

 Minutes of the SCAP meetings are published on this website within one business day of the meeting.